<> <> <> <>

 Excuse C: "I don't have time to meditate"

-If you don’t have time to meditate for 10 minutes a day, you need to be doing 30. - Some guy
+“If you don’t have time to meditate for 10 minutes a day, you need to be doing 30.” — Some guy.

-But look, for those of us that aren’t trying to be monks, 10 minutes will be enough to get groundbreaking results over time.
+But look, for those of us who aren’t trying to be monks, 10 minutes will be enough to get groundbreaking results over time.
 You may even find you want to do an hour a day.

-Meditation MYTHS
+Meditation myths

-1. Meditation is about clearing your mind WRONG
+• Meditation is about clearing your mind WRONG

-2. Meditation is religious NUP
+• Meditation is religious NUP

 What's the goal?

 The attraction of meditation for many men is the superpower of mental clarity.
-Better decision making, reduced brain-clutter and that feeling of presence in the moment... like time has slowed down.
+Better decision-making, reduced brain clutter and that feeling of presence in the moment... like time has slowed down.

 It's not about reaching new planes of consciousness (though the pros reckon they can get there), or about clearing the mind from thought completely.